Janhi2004/Health-Analytics-Case-Study/README.md

 <img width="801" alt="image" src="https://user-images.githubusercontent.com/81607668/128625477-926f9d69-f307-4e6a-bdd6-40d026338fed.png">

-Alright, once we have created the temp table, let's move on to our questions.
+Alright, once I have created the temp table, let's move on to my questions.

 ***

-### 2. How many total measurements do we have per user on average?
+### 2. How many total measurements do I have per user on average?

 Question is asking for the **average number of measurements for all users**.